kp-bit/xblinds/README.md

 * Amazon.de: https://www.amazon.de/gp/product/B01N67ICEC/

 #### Power supply:
-Any 5V PSU will do, I've calculated ~2A per unit to be on the safe side.
+Any 5V PSU will do, I've calculated ~2A per unit to be on the safe side.<br/>
+**Do not use USB to power the D1 and stepper, the 5V pin will not deliver sufficient current to drive the stepper**

 ### Wiring diagram